Walker Anderson

-Walker Anderson (July 18, 1801 – January 18, 1857) was a Florida lawyer and Democratic politician who served on the Florida Supreme Court from 1851 to 1853.
+Walker Anderson (July 18, 1801 – January 18, 1857) was an American lawyer and Democratic politician who served on the Florida Supreme Court from 1851 to 1853.

+Biography

 He was born in Petersburg, Virginia, on July 18, 1801.
 He studied law at Raleigh, North Carolina and married Phoebe Hawks.
-He practiced law and was a professor of English and of history at the University of North Carolina from 1831 - 1832.
+He practiced law and was a professor of English and of history at the University of North Carolina from 1831 to 1832.
 In 1835, he moved to Pensacola during the Second Seminole War.
 He was unsuccessful in a number of business ventures, and opened a law practice.
 He was a charter member of the Florida Democratic Party.